Payouts

 6. BlindPay smart contract address (Provided by BlindPay on Quote API response)

-Now create a folder called approve-erc20.
-Inside the folder, please run the following command:
+Create a folder called approve-erc20.
+Inside the folder, run:

 Bash